 To which one child responded, “Is it a game where people get out?
 I don’t want to play if I get out.”

-Today’s blog post is about Olympic Spirit and the joy of playing.
+Today’s blog post is about olympic spirit and the joy of playing.
 It includes important yoga philosophy that can help children, especially kids who have trouble with losing, understand why it really isn’t whether you win or lose, its how you play the game.

-Competition for Kids: Bad or Good?
+Competition for Kids: Good or Bad?

 When competition is seen as a rivalry, it’s easy to understand why kids don’t like to play.
 They risk the chance of becoming “losers” rather than participants.
 The root of the word competition also means “to strive together.”
 In this sense of the word, competition can be a wonderful experience of completely involving yourself in a task, bonding with a team, improving a skill, and striving towards a goal.

 Take the example of the school children in this picture.
-They broke the World Record for the largest Olympic Rings.
+They broke the world record for the largest olympic rings.

 To give kids a fresh look at competition, consider a lesson plan with this insight from my yoga teacher, Yogi Bhajan.
 He said we all have three minds: the Negative Mind, the Positive Mind, and the Neutral Mind.